 Utility Mapping for CSU campuses utilizes AutoCAD Software and a handheld GPS unit to survey all utilities, roads, sidewalks, site features, new building foundations, and new building additions.
 This survey data is downloaded to create a computer graphic.
 The utility data and site information are available to CSU Project Managers, engineering firms, and contractors for all campus projects.
 Many times, we are able to help at a construction site by giving detailed information on where a utility, buried water valve, or buried manhole is.
 Mark always says, “I was there when the construction site was nothing but dirt and the first utility was being dug in, all the way to a new finished building.”
 Contact: Mark Suniga

 Interior spaces are vital to the functions of the University.
-Information on interior space is gathered by our team using traditional methods such as a tape measure and technological methods such as a laser distance sensor.
-The data collected is then incorporated into an as-built floor plan.
-This information is utilized by Space Planners, Project Managers, Designers, Utility Mapping, Building Proctors, etc. In addition, we are also tasked with maintaining electronic archives of past projects to assist with the daily maintenance of the University.
+Information associated with our buildings is gathered by our team utilizing traditional and advanced methods to ensure floorplans and the information within are accurate.
+The data collected is incorporated into a master floor plan that is utilized by Emergency Response Teams, Environmental Health and Safety, Architects, Designers, Project Managers, etc. These plans are available for the campus community to utilize as well.
+You can find them here: https://www.fm.colostate.edu/floorplans/.
+Drawing Management is also responsible for maintaining electronic archives of past projects to assist with the daily maintenance of the University.
 The archives include but are not limited to record drawings, operation & maintenance records, warranties, and specifications.
 Contact: Mike Shortall

 Interior Design Project Management